Updated: Apr 14

 So let’s think about your stuff and how it might be keeping you stuck.
 You can divide your old stuff into three basic groups.
 The stuff that represents “Who I Was,” the stuff that represents “Who I Am”, and the stuff that shows “Who I Want To Be.”
 Right now, take a physical or mental walk through your living space.
 Sort the stuff you see into one of these three groups.
 Some things might fall into more than one category, and that's OK.
 Just get an idea of what you have and where the majority of your stuff falls.

-Just to be clear, we are not making any judgements about your stuff.
+Just to be clear, we are not making any judgments about your stuff.
 We don’t care about how much there is, what quality it is, where it came from, or how much you use it.
 We’re just looking at how it relates to your identity.

 The next step is to think about the stuff that represents “Who I Was.”
 Let's divide that stuff into two groups.
 Group 1 is the stuff that reminds us of who we were and have naturally grown out of.
 Group 2 is the category of stuff that represents who we were but haven’t let go of yet.
 Looking at your “Who I Was” stuff, ask yourself if you keep it to remember who you were (Group 1), or to help you hold on to who you were (Group 2)?
 In other words, is it a reminder of the identity you have moved away from, or is it an identity you haven’t given up yet?

 For example, old sports trophies could fall into either category.
 Suppose you have a wall full of them.
 If these trophies remind you (happily) of the person you were (Group 1) but they aren’t representative of who you are now, then maybe you can keep a few and let the rest go.
 Do you really need them all to remember your sports career?
-However, this wall of trophies might be there because you are trying to an old identity that you can’t let go.
+However, this wall of trophies might be there because you are trying to maintain an old identity that you can’t let go.
 In this case, you need to realize that the energy around those trophies is keeping you stuck in the past so that you can’t move into the future.
 You need to make a conscious decision to release that part of your identity, get rid of some of those trophies, and free yourself from that past identity.

 Stuff that falls into Group 1 and Group 2 should be evaluated to determine what you can get rid of, but it is Group 2 is where you are probably going to have to do the most work.
 This group is the physical representation of your inability to let go of who you were.
 There may be good reasons for this.
 You may need to take some time to mourn what was lost and the person you no longer are.
 You might need to get real with yourself and do some loving truth-telling.
 You might need someone else to come in and give you some loving truth-telling!
 However you tackle it, you need to face this stuff and remove it if you want to create change in your life.
 If you leave this stuff in your life, you are also leaving that energy there and you will find it extremely hard to change into who you want to be.